-Think about it: a diamond should be as transparent as possible to let in light inside.
-Then, it has to reflect the light through its facets.
-If these are not perfectly symmetrical, even the sparkle of light will not be perfect.
-What’s more, the diamond could spark very little because the stone can not make out the light from within.
-It happens often?
-Fortunately no. Once time ago, those who cut the stones performed all by hand, in poorly lit environments.
-Now that the technology helps to avoid mistakes, or almost.
+Think about it for a moment: a diamond must be as transparent as possible to let the light filter inside.
+Then, it must reflect light through its facets.
+If these aren’t perfectly symmetrical, the sparkle of the light won’t be perfect either.
+More: the diamond could sparkle very little because the stone is unable to let the light out from inside.
+Defects of this type, caused by lack of symmetry, are called deviations.
+Does it happen often?
+Fortunately no. Once upon a time those who cut stones did everything by hand, in poorly lit environments.
+Now technology helps not to make mistakes, or almost.

 What should you watch?

 The images you see are eloquent: the differences in the cut may be minimal, or jump to the eye.
 The best thing to do is compare different diamonds with the same cut, and in the same light: choose the one that seems to shine better, that you like the most: most likely you will not find a not symmetrical diamond.